RNP-lab/viking_hill_radar_lidar_camera_dataset/README.md

 ## Downloads

-**Note to reviewers: This location is temporary for maintaing anonymity.
+**Note to the reviewers: This location is temporary for maintaing anonymity.
 It was kindly provided by fellow researchers from field robotics.**

 The dataset can be downloaded from this [repository](http://subtdata.felk.cvut.cz/tmp_radar_forest_dataset_release/) Depending on your preferred ROS version, download only the ROS1 or ROS2 archive.